 Doing What You Love, In Harmony with the Plants

 All the business skills and regulatory challenges aside, if we had the chance to do it all again, we’d still be herbalists.
 So few careers offer the flexibility and connections.
 My own business is based on writing, teaching, and seeing clients, and I also maintain a one-acre diversified herb garden surrounded by another acre of forest.
 Time physically spent with the plants rejuvenates us, and there’s nothing more exciting than sharing the healing powers of herbs with others.
 I love watching students' eyes light up when they realize how simple weeds and garden herbs can benefit their lives in so many ways, or when a client resolves major health concerns with only herbs, a healthier lifestyle, and a new perspective.
-People stop me in the grocery aisles regularly to thank me for articles and classes that have opened their eyes and changed their lives.
+People stop me in the grocery aisles regularly to thank me for articles, books, and classes that have opened their eyes and changed their lives.
 Here in New Hampshire, our local herbalists meet regularly for picnics and gatherings to build community and share our love for the plants.
 We all do so many different things in our expression of herbalism, and the joy and energy flows through the group as we share our passion for herbal medicine with the community at large.
 We know we are helping others get healthier and making the world a more plant-filled, better place.

 Just Want to Be a Home Herbalist?

 Not everyone who wants to “become an herbalist” necessarily wants to do it professionally, to hang a shingle, put themselves out there, and attempt to pay bills with it.
-Many people simply want to do this as a hobby and become the family herbalist.
+Many people simply want to do this as a hobby and become the "family and friend" herbalist.
 The information in this article will still be useful to you as you figure out how to find a good herbal program and attain self-study skills, but you can be more laid back about it all versus someone who wants to do business with strangers and make money.

 Clinical herbalist Maria Noël Groves sees clients and teaches classes at Wintergreen Botanicals Herbal Clinic & Education Center in Allenstown, New Hampshire.